 Inspections of Student Rooms to Investigate Suspected Violations: If there is reasonable cause to belief that College policies, procedures, rules, or regulations are being violated, the vice president of student affairs and dean of students or their designee may authorize entry into a student’s room.
 This may be done either verbally or in writing.
 Such inspections are considered a reasonable exercise of the College’s responsibility to maintain discipline and an educational atmosphere.
 When practical, the inspection will be conducted in the presence of the occupants of the room.
 At least two members of the College staff will conduct the inspection and a full written report of the inspection will be given to the vice president of student affairs and dean of students.
 College officials with probable cause may search a residence without approval by the vice president of student affairs and dean of students, particularly when there is reason to believe that illegal drugs are being used, sold, bought, or given away in that residence or if other potentially dangerous situations are present.

 Confiscation of Items or Property: During the course of any inspection, if any property is observed which is unlawful or in violation of College policies, procedures, rules, or regulations, the property may be confiscated.
 The decision to confiscate property is made on the basis of common sense, property value, and the likelihood of rapid disposal.
-All confiscated property will be given immediately to student affairs or public safety staff, and the staff member will send a full report to the vice president of student affairs and dean of students.
+All confiscated property will be given immediately to student affairs or campus safety staff, and the staff member will send a full report to the vice president of student affairs and dean of students.
 Confiscated property will not be returned if it is deemed in violation of College policies, procedures, rules, or regulations.

 Student rooms are inspected for health and safety policy compliance once each semester.
 These inspections are conducted to check for fire and safety hazards and to evaluate the condition of the room and furnishings.
 These inspections will be announced in advance.
 When the College is in recess, these inspections will be conducted by a member of the College staff.
 Areas that are found to be substandard will be documented and residents will be given a designated time period to rectify the problems.
 If the problems are not resolved, the situations will be handled as a judicial/student conduct matter involving fines and other sanctions.
 Violations of College and residence hall policies that may be observed during the inspection are also addressed through the judicial/student conduct process.